blueneogeo/xtend-async/README.md

 - allMatch: true only when all entries match a criterium
 - reduce: custom aggregation

+## Substreams

+If you think about it, splitting a Stream<T> actually models a Stream<Stream<T>>.
+You get a stream of smaller streams, separated by the finish separators.
+However, it is discouraged to use Stream<Stream<T>> with xtend-stream.
+There are a couple of reasons for this:

+- Stream objects are relatively heavy, containing two queues each
+- A Stream<Stream<T>> does not necessarily define that the sub streams all operate serially.
+The different streams may also operate in parallel
+- Substreams are harder to serialize.
+In the end, you will need to flatten them.

+Because of this, StreamExtensions.split and StreamExtensions.merge work with levels of separation, to simulate substreams.
+Each time you split a stream, you add a layer of finishes in the stream and upgrade the ones that were already there.
+Each time you merge a stream, you reverse that process.
+All the aggregation algorithms (sum, avg, collect etc) use the lowest level for figuring out the blocks to merge, and then downgrade the higher finish layer, so when you aggregate again, it will use that layer.

+In short, you can split multiple times and merge and aggregate multiple times, and it will just work, as if you had substreams.

 # EXTENDING XTEND-STREAM

 The following part describes how Streams use flow control internally.
 This is useful to know if you want to write your own extensions.
 I recommend you use Promises in most cases, since that gives you automatic flow control.